manticoresoftware/manticoresearch/manual/Searching/Filters.md

 ## WHERE

-`WHERE` is an SQL clause which works for both fulltext matching and additional filtering.
+`WHERE` is an SQL clause that works for both full-text matching and additional filtering.
 The following operators are available:

-* [Comparison operators](../Searching/Expressions.md#Comparison-operators) `<, > <=, >=, =, <>, BETWEEN, IN, IS NULL`
+* [Comparison operators](../Searching/Expressions.md#Comparison-operators) `<, >, <=, >=, =, <>, BETWEEN, IN, IS NULL`
 * [Boolean operators](../Searching/Full_text_matching/Operators.md#Boolean-operators) `AND, OR, NOT`

-`MATCH('query')` is supported and maps to [fulltext query](../Searching/Full_text_matching/Operators.md).
+`MATCH('query')` is supported and maps to a [full-text query](../Searching/Full_text_matching/Operators.md).

-`{col_name | expr_alias} [NOT] IN @uservar` condition syntax is supported.
-Refer to [SET](../Server_settings/Setting_variables_online.md#SET) syntax for a description of global user variables.
+The `{col_name | expr_alias} [NOT] IN @uservar` condition syntax is supported.
+Refer to the [SET](../Server_settings/Setting_variables_online.md#SET) syntax for a description of global user variables.

 ## HTTP JSON

-If you prefer HTTP JSON interface you can also do filtering.
-It looks more complex that in SQL, but can be recommended for the cases when you need to prepare a query in a programmatic manner, for example as a result of a form in your application filled out by the user.
+If you prefer the HTTP JSON interface, you can also apply filtering.
+It might seem more complex than SQL, but it is recommended for cases when you need to prepare a query programmatically, such as when a user fills out a form in your application.

 <!-- example json1 -->
 Here's an example of several filters in a `bool` query.

-This is a fulltext query that matches all the documents containing `product` in any field.
-These documents must have a price greater or equal than 500 (`gte`) and less or equal than 1000 (`lte`).
+This full-text query matches all documents containing `product` in any field.
+These documents must have a price greater than or equal to 500 (`gte`) and less than or equal to 1000 (`lte`).
 All of these documents must not have a revision less than 15 (`lt`).

 <!-- request JSON -->
 ```json